Electron-scale energy transfer due to lower hybrid waves during asymmetric reconnection: Discussion

 Trapping due to large-scale parallel potentials near the magnetospheric inflow region \cite{egedal2011,egedal2013} could keep electrons in contact with the lower hybrid drift waves for a longer time, thus increasing $\Delta t$.
 We observe that, within the plasma mixing layer, the electron temperature profile deviates from the scaling laws predicted from the large-scale parallel potential model.
 These changes in the electron temperature profile are attributed to plasma mixing and transport due to lower hybrid drift waves \cite{graham2017,graham2019,wang2017b,holmes2019,le2018}.
 In addition, we observe temperature anisotropy with $T_{e\parallel}/T_{e\perp}> 1$ (see \Cref{fig:1}f) and the presence of flat-top velocity distributions (not shown), suggesting that electron heating due to trapping by the large-scale parallel potential persists in the plasma mixing layer.
 Therefore, we conclude that wave-particle interactions and trapping by large-scale parallel potential are likely active within the plasma mixing layer, meaning that electrons can become trapped in the region where the lower hybrid drift waves occur.
-Under such conditions, electrons can interact with the waves over significantly longer timescales.
-Thus, $\Delta T_{e}$ due to wave-particle interactions could provide a stronger contribution to the observed heating of magnetosheath electrons by increasing $\Delta t$.
+In the case of electron trapping by large-scale electric fields, the interaction time of electrons with the waves can be estimated as $\Delta t = L_B/V_{in}$, where $L_B \sim 11.5$~km is the thickness of the boundary layer and $V_{in} \sim 40$~km~s$^{-1}$ is the estimated inflow speed, which we use as the speed magnetosheath electrons cross the boundary.
+We then obtain $\Delta t \sim 0.3$~s, which yields $E_{we} \sim 30~\unit{eV}$.
+These trapped electrons can gain more energy from the waves than the passing electrons.